tudasc/TypeART/README.md

 The folder [demo](demo) contains an example of MPI related type errors that can be detected using TypeART.
-The code is compiled with our instrumentation, and executed by preloading the MPI related check library implemented in [tool.c](demo/tool.c), which is linked against the TypeART runtime and uses the aforementioned query interface.
+The code is compiled with our instrumentation, and executed by preloading the MPI related check library implemented in [tool.c](demo/tool.c).
+The tool is linked against the TypeART runtime and uses the TypeART [runtime query interface](lib/runtime/RuntimeInterface.h).
 It overloads the required MPI calls and checks that the passed `void*` buffer is correct.

 ## 2. Building TypeART